Who We Are

 We work in partnership with children’s parents.
 Parents are informed about any concerns their key person may have regarding their child’s behaviour.
 We work with parents to address any recurring behaviour, using our observation records to help us to understand the cause and to decide jointly how to respond appropriately.

-For full details of our approach to Behaviour Management, please refer to the full policy which is kept in the entrance.
+For full details of our approach to Behaviour Management, please refer to the full policy which can be viewed on the website and is also kept in the entrance area.
 Please ask if you would like your own copy.

 We have three members of staff who are Safeguarding Lead Practitioners.